vippsas/vipps-invoice-api/vipps-invoice-api.md

 by scheduling a payment through an IPP.
 The payment has to be scheduled within the allowed time, latest at the due timestamp and the scheduled amount has to be within the allowed range defined in the invoice.

+**Note:** Status "approved" is no guarantee that the invoice will actually be paid, just that it's scheduled for payment.
+It might fail due to a number of reasons, including there not being sufficient funds on the user's bank account or the user simply deletes the invoice from their online banking system.

 ### Transitions